 Championship promotion 2024/25: Leeds, Sheff Utd, Burnley, Sunderland front-runners in race to reach the Premier League

-Leeds United lead the way at the top of the Championship table with 11 games left; Sheffield United, Burnley and Sunderland also battling for automatic promotion; seven teams - including Coventry and Bristol City - in the race for the play-offs as things stand
+Leeds United lead the way at the top of the Championship table with 10 games left, but Sheffield United are level on points; Burnley and Sunderland also battling for automatic promotion; nine other teams - including Coventry and Bristol City - in the race for the play-offs

+Level on points are Sheffield United, who managed to beat Preston by the same scoreline on Saturday, thanks to Tyrese Campbell's second-half goal.
+Had it not been for the two-point deduction imposed on them at the start of the season, the Blades would be two points ahead themselves by now.

-Sheffield United and Burnley are hot on their heels, three and five points behind respectively, while Sunderland are hanging on just behind them, hoping to secure a top-two finish that looked a certainty in the first few months of the season.
+Burnley are hot on their heels, just two points behind after another impressive performance in the 4-0 win over lowly Luton

+And Sunderland are hanging on just behind them, six points further back, still clinging onto faint hopes of securing a top-two finish that looked a certainty in the first few months of the season.

 - FREE Championship highlights | Championship table | Fixtures